18+ | Commercial Content | T&Cs apply | Begambleaware.org

 Unlike most other European giants, PSG do not own their stadium.
 Instead, the Parc des Princes is owned by the Council of Paris.

-This poses a serious problem for the renovation plans.
+This has posed a serious problem for PSG's previous plan, to renovate the stadium.
 Qatar Sports Investments (QSI), which owns PSG, have said they will not to commit to upgrading the stadium until they own it.
-This means that a deal with the mayor of Paris, Anne Hidalgo, must be struck.
+This meant that a deal with the mayor of Paris, Anne Hidalgo, had to be struck.

 Dealings with Hidalgo over the stadium have been very tricky in the past, with the mayor telling Le Parisien in January of this year that “We have a very clear position.
 The Parc des Princes is not for sale, and it will not be sold.
 This is a firm and definitive position.
 It is an exceptional heritage for Parisians.”